 HEAT is an intensive course aimed at training professionals to deal effectively with high-risk and emergency situations in hostile environments.
 The completion of HEAT is a prerequisite for any mission with the risk rating ’high’ or ’critical’.
-These missions currently include e.g. Central African Republic, Iraq, Libya, Mali, Niger, Somalia and South Sudan.
+These missions currently include e.g. Central African Republic, Iraq, Libya, Mali, Niger, Somalia, South Sudan and Ukraine.
 However, HEAT training is valuable in any civilian crisis management operation.
 If you intend to apply only for low or medium risk missions or Secretariat positions only, you do not need to complete the HEAT course.

 Time and Location

-CMC Finland will offer course closing dinner at Jämijärvi on the final day after course (14.11.2022).
+CMC Finland will offer course closing dinner at Jämijärvi on the final day after course.
 The official check-out will only be on the following day, after which participants return to Helsinki.
-If necessary, transportation to Parkano railway station can be arranged on the final day by 18:00.
+If necessary, transportation to Parkano railway station can be arranged on the final day by 19:00.

 The training is expected to improve participants’ understanding of the minimum behavioural field requirements when working as a team member of an international field operation irrespective of their national or professional background.